TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 	* Strike the enemy off balance.
 * **Tuck the chin** - tuck your chin inside to prevent reapplication of the choke.
 * Once the hold has been released, aim to counter attack -- usually by throwing the enemy of balance or striking them .

+### Ground Fighting
+* Provides techniques for getting back on your feet.

+* *If you are lying on your back* and the aggressor is on top of you, the aggressor has a tactical advantage.
+	* The counter is to bring the aggressor in closer and roll them over.
+At the same time, roll alongside them and get on top of them.
+* *If the aggressor is lying on their back* and you are kneeling on the ground between their legs wrapped around you.
+The counter involves striking the femoral nerve and groin, at the same time throwing the aggressor's leg over your head.

+* An armbar can be used to cause damage to the aggressor's arm.

 # Manipulation
 ## Unarmed